 An I-9 form is required of all full-time and part-time employees.
 Any person you pay through traditional payroll methods should fill out the form, including salaried employees, hourly employees, temporary employees (except those hired through a temp agency), and seasonal employees.

-When an employee changes their address or their name, you are not required to update the I-9 form you have on file.
-However, the updated I-9 form does offer a place to update information.
-This is on Page 4 of the I-9 form, entitled Supplement B – Reverification and Rehire (formerly Section 3).
-You can use this form if your employee has a name change, requires reverification, or is rehired within three years of the original I-9 signature date.
+You are not required to update the I-9 form on file when an employee changes address.
+However, you must document certain employee information changes on Page 4 of the I-9 form, entitled Supplement B – Reverification and Rehire.
+You complete this form if your employee has a name change, requires re-verification, or is rehired within 3 years of the original I-9 signature date.